 - Late Emergent Reader (488–674): Student can identify most of the letters of the alphabet and can match most of the letters to their sounds.
 He or she is beginning to read picture books and familiar words around their home.
 Through repeated reading of favorite books with an adult, students at this stage are building their vocabularies, listening skills, and understandings of print.

-Transitional Reader (675–774): Student has mastered his or her alphabet skills and letter-sound relationships.
-He or she can identify many beginning and ending consonant sounds and long and short vowel sounds.
-The student is probably able to blend sounds and word parts to read simple words.
-He or she is likely using a variety of strategies to figure out words, such as pictures, story patterns, and phonics.
+- Late Transitional Reader (725–774): Student is probably able to blend sounds and word parts to read simple words.
+The student is likely using a variety of strategies to figure out words, such as pictures, story patterns, and phonics.

 Probable Reader (775–900): Student is becoming proficient at recognizing many words, both in and out of context.
 He or she spends less time identifying and sounding out words and more time understanding what he or she has read.
 Probable readers can start to blend sounds and word parts to read words and sentences more quickly, smoothly, and independently.